UlisesPe22/AIPortfolio/Full-Stack Applications/GermanLearing App/readme.md

 # German learning App
-This app is desinged for german students to adquiere new vocabulary.
+This app is desinged for german students to gain new vocabulary.

 ## Getting Started